encord-team/encord-agents/docs/editor_agents/index.md

 ## The general concepts

-Editor agentes work in the following way:
+Editor agents work in the following way:

 ```mermaid
 sequenceDiagram